-Our current educational system in America isn’t very effective! We don’t teach many things that we should be teaching.

 -First, we can have a system where we don’t change anything from what we see now except anything that is needed to teach our children what they should be taught.
 This is probably the most pragmatic solution because we can keep the structure the way it is and only make changes to accommodate the fact that we’re teaching our children all of the things I mentioned above.

 -We can have no schools altogether.
 This also works as I mentioned above – we don’t have to make life so complicated, and I assert that letting life become simple again is healthier for us and the environment.

 -We can build a system where no part of school is mandatory and everything’s optional, kind of like college!
 Does your child struggle in math but excel in woodshop?
 Pull them out of math and put them in woodshop!
 School doesn’t have to (I argue shouldn’t) be mandatory, and having school/parts of school be optional seems to be best for the child as well.

 -Depending on the child/children in question we can give them the option to self-educate.
 This will work if the child is ambitious and expresses a unique interest in a subject or two, they should be allowed to pursue it/them and receive credibility for it.
 This can also work in combination with sending them to school!

 -Also, we as parents can simply do what’s best for the child overall.
 I understand this requires attention and effort, but each child has their own wants, interests, strengths, and weaknesses, and helping them go in the direction they naturally want to go without interfering too much (IE, forcing them to participate in a broken school system) is definitely a better option for your precious child!

 Thank you for reading!
-If you enjoyed my article consider supporting me through Patreon or PayPal!
+If you enjoyed my article consider supporting me through Patreon!
 I encourage you to check out my other articles as well 🙂 have a great day!